line

 or

 There is a mistranslation in Matthew 25:46 which needs to be analysed.
-This mistranslation is considered with the assumption that Christ Jesus actually said the words attributed to Matthew, and that what Matthew has written is not his own personal interpretation of what he assumes to be true, and that he actually heard Christ Jesus say these exact words, or that another person's account of Christ's words was literally exact when given to Matthew.
+This analysis of the mistranslation of Matthew 25:46 is considered with the assumption that Christ Jesus actually said the words recorded in Matthew, and that what was written in Matthew is not the author's own personal interpretation of what he assumed to be true but that he actually heard Christ Jesus say those exact words, or that another person's account of Christ's words was literally exact when given to the author.

 As a mistranslation and misinterpretation, it is one which has satisfied man since the original Greek was translated into Latin.
 The mistranslation is of two words: "everlasting punishment", and when put in the context of the sentence, the unfortunate result is this: "These shall go away into everlasting punishment".
-However, the true rendering is: "These shall go away into age-long pruning".
+However, the true rendering is: "These shall go away into age-long pruning" (or "...age-lasting chastisement").

-The word aidios (aidios) is commonly employed by the writers of the New Testament: aidios forever = "for ever", while exists everlastingly was a phrase employed to denote "that which exists everlastingly".
-Moreover, the noun formed from this word is aidios eternity, which is the Greek word for "Eternity".
-But the word employed to convey the length of time when referring to "punishment" was not aidios (aidios = forever = without end) but was in fact aionios (aionios = age-long = long or short terminable period), a word which is used hundreds of times in the Bible to denote a terminable period and also in comparative literature (Josephus, the historian uses both aidios (aidios) and aionios (aionios) to demonstrate literal endlessness and terminableness respectively).
+The word (aidios) is commonly employed by the writers of the New Testament: = "for ever", while was a phrase employed to denote "that which exists everlastingly".
+Moreover, the noun formed from this word is , which is the Greek word for "Eternity".
+But the word employed to convey the length of time when referring to "punishment" was not (aidios = forever = without end) but was in fact (aionios = age-long = long but terminable period), a word which is used hundreds of times in the Bible to denote a terminable period and also in comparative literature (Josephus, the historian uses both (aidios) and (aionios) to demonstrate literal endlessness and terminableness respectively).

-Even supposing that the word aionios (aionios) was to be used to convey a sense of "everlasting" in an emphatic manner, its meaning does not denote a length of time which literally has no end.
-"Aionios" is used in the Bible to be a descriptive term for things which may perhaps exist for a relatively lengthy period but which ultimately do have an end – it is conditioned by the noun it is used with.
-This adjective "everlasting" is used today to emphasise a period of lengthy time through using it as a metaphor in a rhetorical sense; we utilise the word "everlasting" to describe things which are not literally everlasting.
+Even supposing that the word (aionios) was to be used to convey a sense of "everlastingness" in an emphatic manner, its meaning does not denote a length of time which literally has no end.
+"Aionios" is used in the Bible to be a descriptive term for things which may perhaps exist for a relatively lengthy period but which ultimately do have an end - it is conditioned by the noun it is used with.
+This adjective "everlasting" is used today to emphasise a perhaps lengthy period of time by utilising it as a metaphor in a purely allegorical sense; we utilise the word "everlasting" to describe things which are not literally everlasting.
 For example, it might be said: "Her fingers were worn to the bone by the everlasting toil"; or perhaps: "His thirst was unbearable on his everlasting journey through the desert".
-Every one knows that the word everlasting used in this sense does not literally mean everlasting – the adjective is conditioned by its associated noun.
-Yet the highly efficient Greek language afforded the early Christian speakers and writers with quite adequate adjectives to distinguish between a literal endlessness: aidios - (aidios), and a known or unknown period which may perhaps appear relatively interminable before it is over - but which does have an end at some stage: aionios - (aionios).
+Every one knows that the word everlasting used in this sense does not literally mean everlasting - the adjective is conditioned by its associated noun.
+Yet the highly efficient Greek language offered the early Christian speakers and writers quite adequate adjectives to distinguish between a literal endlessness: - (aidios), and a known or unknown period which may occasionally appear relatively interminable before it is over - but which most certainly does have an end at some stage: - (aionios).

 To such poor souls in the darkness of aionion kolasin (age-long pruning) who have so crushed the Spirit within that no light may reach them, their hell might seem everlasting.
 But by God's most merciful provision, those who took the journey long ago and who have climbed the steep hill to God, take of what gifts and light they have made their own and seek to raise those in the darkness (but the freewill cannot be interfered with and still many refuse to face the light until further pruning and correction has taken place through suffering).